grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 The table contains all weighted excitation wavelengths together with their maximum extinction coefficients and the originating conformer.

-When plotting the spectra, it is important to use the same linewidth as used in CENSO, since the maximum extinction coefficients depend on the linewidth.
 To plot the spectra, the tool ´´uvvisplot´´ provided in the ´´bin´´ directory (where the runner helper is also located) can be used.
 It needs to be provided with a file of the same structure as ´´excitations.json´´.
+It outputs a file called ´´contributions.csv´´ which contains all Gaussian signals partitioned by conformer and state.